 Social media is great and, while there is a lot of positive there is also a negative side to it we must all acknowledge.
 [Read: Characteristics of 21st Century Teens]

 What does wrong association mean?
-This can have dire effects for someone who is associated with someone or a group that is flagged for sharing inappropriate messages.
+This can have dire effects for someone associated with someone or a group flagged for sharing inappropriate messages on social media.
 This could be as serious as in the case of criminal investigations; where you could be implicated by association.
-There are several other ways that there could be negative fallouts of the wrong associations online.
+There are several other negative fallouts when it comes to your social media behaviour and wrong associations online.

 You need to be careful who you interact with on social media.
 Be mindful of who you follow, what posts you like and reshare.